 The weight of an object depends on gravity.
 Your weight would be less on the moon as there is less gravity, but your mass would stay the same.

-There are lots of very cool demonstrations you can do to demonstrate density in a fun, hands on way.
+You can do lots of very cool demonstrations to demonstrate density in a fun, hands-on way.

 How to make a Density Jar

 What you need to make a density column